gullerya/object-observer/docs/cdn.md

   integrity="hash">
 ```

-> Note: version (to be put instead of `x.y.z`) and resource kind (regular/minified) should be the as you use in the application.
+> Note: version (to be put instead of `x.y.z`) and resource kind (regular/minified) should be the same as you use in the application.
 Accordingly, replace the `hash` with the relevant value as per version and resource kind from the table below.

 > Note: `modulepreload` in general and `integrity` attribute with it in particular are still having a limited support.